WebPlatformForEmbedded/ThunderJS/readme.md

 # ThunderJS

-A flexible and extensible JS library to interact with [WPEframework (Thunder)](https://github.com/WebPlatformForEmbedded/Thunder/)
+A flexible and extensible JS library to interact with [Thunder (WPEframework)](https://github.com/WebPlatformForEmbedded/Thunder/)

 ## About ThunderJS

-ThunderJS is an _isomorphic_ or _universal_ library, which means it can be used in a browser environment as well as a NodeJS environment.
+ThunderJS is an _isomorphic_ library, which means it can be used in a browser environment as well as a NodeJS environment.

 ThunderJS makes is easy to make API calls to Thunder (WPEframework) over a Websocket connection.
 ThunderJS can also be used to listen to (and act upon) notifications broadcasted by Thunder.